CTCycle/FEXT-Autoencoder/README.md

 For those who wish to use Tensorflow as backend in their own fork of the project, XLA acceleration can be globally enables across your system setting an environment variable named `XLA_FLAGS`.
 The value of this variable should be `--xla_gpu_cuda_data_dir=path\to\XLA`, where `path\to\XLA` must be replaced with the actual directory path that leads to the folder containing the nvvm subdirectory.
 It is crucial that this path directs to the location where the file `libdevice.10.bc` resides, as this file is essential for the optimal functioning of XLA.
 This setup ensures that XLA can efficiently interface with the necessary CUDA components for GPU acceleration.

 ## 4. How to use
 Within the main project folder (FEXT) you will find other folders, each designated to specific tasks.
+On Windows, run `main_app.bat` to launch the main navigation panel and run scripts at whim.
+Alternatively, you can run each script separately using `python file.py` or `jupyter notebook.ipynb` with the desired files.

+### 4.1 Navigation panel

+- **(A):** Data validation and pretrained model evaluations are performed using the scripts within this folder.
+Launch the jupyter notebook `model_evaluation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.
+Launch the jupyter notebook `data_validation.ipynb` to validate the available dataset with different metrics.
+- **(B):** This folder contains the necessary files for conducting model training and evaluation: Run `model_training.py` to initiate the FeXT AutoEncoder training process from scratch, initializing a brand new checkpoint.
+Run `train_from_checkpoint.py` to resume training from a previous saved checkpoint, using the specific configurations of the model
+- **(C):** Here you can find the necessary files to run pretrained models in inference mode and use them to extract major features from images. use the pretrained encoder from a selected model checkpoint to extract abstract representation of image features in the form of lower-dimension embeddings, and save them as npy files.
+Alternartively, run `inference/images_encoding.py`.

-### 4.1 Resources
+### 4.2 Resources
 This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
 Here are the key subfolders:

-**checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.
+- **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

-**dataset:** This folder contains images used to train the autoencoder model.
+- **dataset:** This folder contains images used to train the autoencoder model.
 Ensure your training data is placed here, and that the images format is of valid type (preferably either .jpg or .png).

-**extraction:**
+- **extraction:**
-- `input images:` This subfolder is where you place images intended as an input for inference using the pretrained encoder.
-- `image features:` After running the inference script, the resulting lower-dimension embeddings of the input images are saved here as npy files.
+Contains `input images` where you place images intended as an input for inference using the pretrained encoder.
+Moreover, hosts the folder `image features` where the resulting lower-dimension embeddings of the input images are saved (as npy files).

-**logs:** the application logs are saved within this folder
+- **logs:** the application logs are saved within this folder

-**validation:** Used to save the results of data validation processes.
+- **validation:** Used to save the results of data validation processes.
 This helps in keeping track of validation metrics and logs.

-### 4.2 Inference
-Here you can find the necessary files to run pretrained models in inference mode and use them to extract major features from images

-- Run `images_encoding.py` to use the pretrained encoder from a selected model checkpoint to extract abstract representation of image features in the form of lower-dimension embeddings, and save them as npy files.

-### 4.3 Training
-This folder contains the necessary files for conducting model training and evaluation:
-- Run `model_training.py` to initiate the FeXT AutoEncoder training process from scratch, initializing a brand new checkpoint
-- Run `train_from_checkpoint.py` to resume training from a previous saved checkpoint, using the specific configurations of the model

-### 4.4 Validation
-Data validation and pretrained model evaluations are performed using the scripts within this folder.
-- Launch the jupyter notebook `model_evaluation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.
-- Launch the jupyter notebook `data_validation.ipynb` to validate the available dataset with different metrics.

 ## 5. Configurations
 For customization, you can modify the main configuration parameters using `settings/configurations.json`